 We flew out of Barcelona the next morning for our two-hour flight.
 Seville is a vibrant city that is artistic, cultural, and impressive.

 Hotel = Hotel Casas del Rey de Baeza.
-IF you are looking to stay at a local hotel with personality and charm, this is the perfect place.
-It is centrally located within the city.
-It also has a relaxing rooftop pool.
-Most boutique hotels don’t have central air so it can get a little warm in the room at times.
+If you are looking to stay at a local hotel with personality and charm, this is the perfect place.
+It is centrally located within the city and has a relaxing rooftop pool.
+Most boutique hotels don’t have central air, so it can get a little warm in the room at times.

-We had a guided tour of the cathedral, the Royal Palace of Alcazar, and walked through the cobbled streets of Barrio de Santa Cruz before being on our own for the rest of the day.
-We decided to spend the afternoon at the rooftop pool since we had been on the go and I must say, the downtime was very needed.
+We had a guided tour of the cathedral and the Royal Palace of Alcazar and walked through the cobbled streets of Barrio de Santa Cruz before being on our own for the rest of the day.
+Since we had been on the go, we decided to spend the afternoon at the rooftop pool, and I must say, the downtime was very needed.

-For dinner, we ate at Momo’s bar fu which was amazing.
+For dinner, we ate at Momo’s amazing bar fu.
 We tried the strawberry gazpacho (delicious)

-Our next day we took a day trip to Cordoba (90 minutes away) where we visited the La Mezquitea, an 8th-century Mosque and one of the largest temples in Spain.
+The next day, we took a day trip to Cordoba (90 minutes away), where we visited the La Mezquitea, an 8th-century Mosque and one of the largest temples in Spain.
 It is a magnificent mosque filled with history.
 I would highly encourage you to have a local guide as we learned so much about the history (and even had a few stragglers trying to listen to our guide).
-We wandered through the small streets and alleys, and the old Jewish quarter.
+We wandered through the small streets, alleys, and the old Jewish quarter.

 For our final day, we opted to go on a tapas tour around the Triana Market.
-Being foodies, we always try to schedule a food tour so we can taste some of the local delicacies including jamón ibérico, real gazpacho and salmorejo, the delicate fried fish, olives, and dishes from Jewish and Moorish tradition.
-I keep promising myself that one of these trips, I will schedule a cooking class.
+Being foodies, we always try to schedule a food tour so we can taste some of the local delicacies, including jamón ibérico, real gazpacho, salmorejo, delicate fried fish, olives, and dishes from Jewish and Moorish traditions.
+I keep promising myself that on one of these trips, I will schedule a cooking class.

 The next morning, we took the high-speed train to Madrid.
 We were fortunate that we had arranged for private transportation as the public transportation companies were on strike.

 Hotel: Iberostar Las Letras Gran Via.
 The hotel is in a historic building in the heart of Madrid on the Gran Via, one of the most symbolic streets.
-We were less than a 15-minute walk from some of the iconic sites including the Cibeles fountain, the Plaza de Callao, and Puerto del Sol and Plaza Mayor.
-I have to say, what I appreciate most in many of the European cities are the architecture and the plazas.
-I recognize that the U.S. is young in comparison to Europe but I just love how easy it is to navigate.
+We were less than a 15-minute walk from iconic sites, including the Cibeles fountain, the Plaza de Callao, Puerto del Sol, and Plaza Mayor.
+I have to say that what I appreciate most in many European cities is the architecture and the plazas.
+I recognize that the U.S. is young compared to Europe but I love how easy it is to navigate.
 I also appreciate the work-life balance they follow to say nothing about their gastronomy.

-We were quite hungry so we headed over to the Mercado de San Miguel, a market in the heart of Madrid.
-This is a must-see if you love the local flavors and want to have a sampling of amazing food and wine.
+We were quite hungry, so we headed to the Mercado de San Miguel, a market in the heart of Madrid.
+This is a must-see if you love the local flavors and want to sample amazing food and wine.

-We spent the afternoon walking around El Retiro Park which is a must-see and also went to check out the apartment my daughter and her friends would be living at.
-Depending on when you visit, you can rent segways, rowing boats, bicycles or just pick up some food nearby and picnic.
+We spent the afternoon walking around El Retiro Park, which is a must-see.
+We also went to check out the apartment my daughter and her friends would be living in.
+Depending on when you visit, you can rent segways, rowing boats, or bicycles or just pick up some food nearby and picnic.

-My daughter’s friend and her parents, also family friends, brought their daughter to Madrid as well so we met them for drinks at Circulo de Bellas Artes, a rooftop bar that provides some of the most spectacular views of Madrid, and then had dinner at Ten Con Ten where my daughters and I shared octopus croquettes, black truffled risotto, ceviche, scallops, and black squid ink pasta and wine.
+My daughter’s friend and her parents, also family friends, brought their daughter to Madrid as well, so we met them for drinks at Circulo de Bellas Artes.
+This rooftop bar provides some of the most spectacular views of Madrid.
+Then we had dinner at Ten Con Ten, where my daughters and I shared octopus croquettes, black truffled risotto, ceviche, scallops, black squid ink pasta, and wine.
 This was one of our more expensive meals of the trip.

-On our second day, we went on a guided walk through Madrid, exploring Barrio de la Moreria, an old Moorish section of the city, Plaza Mayor which is in Hapsburg, a charming area, and then to the Royal Palace.
+On our second day, we were guided through Madrid, exploring Barrio de la Moreria, an old Moorish section of the city, Plaza Mayor in Hapsburg, a charming area, and then to the Royal Palace.

-For our final day, we went to the UNESCO World Heritage Site of Toledo, a historic quarter that takes you back in time to the Middle Ages.
-We walked through the cobblestone streets eventually making our way to the Toledo Cathedral.
+For our final day, we visited the UNESCO World Heritage Site of Toledo, a historic quarter that takes you back to the Middle Ages.
+We walked through the cobblestone streets, eventually making our way to the Toledo Cathedral.

 When we got back, we went over to Calle Fuencarral, a popular shopping street and the location of my daughter’s accommodations for the next 10 weeks.
-I was happy to see her living in a populous area and comforted that she would be living with seven other people.
+I was happy to see her living in a populous area and comforted that she would live with seven other people.
 The next morning, her sister and I said our goodbyes.
-It was strange leaving her in a foreign country knowing she would be traveling around Europe for the next few months in addition to her classes but I said a prayer for her safety as we left for the airport.
+It was strange leaving her in a foreign country, knowing she would be traveling around Europe for the next few months besides her classes, but I prayed for her safety as we left for the airport.

-Being able to share these experiences with my daughters will hopefully give them amazing memories and it will hopefully be a tradition they can share with their children (should they decide that is what they want to do).
+Being able to share these experiences with my daughters will hopefully give them amazing memories and create a tradition they can share with their children (should they decide that is what they want to do).

 Additional Information

 Traveling with friends can be complicated, especially during a long trip.
-So too can vacation with your adult kids.
+So, too, you can vacation with your adult kids.
 But we had an open, honest dialogue and determined we were compatible.
 Here are my suggestions for the top 10 travel item recommendations.
-And, we all know how chaotic traveling is today.
+And we all know how chaotic traveling is today.
 I’m sharing tips for Dealing with Chaotic Air Travel.

 Pass on these great tips, tell your friends, and like us on Instagram, TikTok, and Pinterest.